 Since the jury found Eric Sciaretta had been given general authority, without restrictions, to drive the family vehicle owned by his father Nicholas Sciaretta and Eric Sciaretta had entrusted the driving of the family car to Stephen Sorbo, Stephen Sorbo’s negligence was imputed to the owner of the vehicle, Nicholas Sciaretta.

-The jury found that the accident of July 16, 2007 had proximately caused the injuries claimed by the Laura Cima.
+The jury found that the accident of July 16, 2007, had proximately caused the injuries claimed by Laura Cima.
 Consequently, the jury entered a verdict in favor of the plaintiff in the amount of $256,058.56, which verdict included $245,000 in non-economic damages.

 At Maya Murphy, P.C., our experienced team of personal injury attorneys is dedicated to achieving the best results for individuals and their families and loved ones whose daily lives have been disrupted by injury.
+Our personal injury attorneys assist clients in New York, Bridgeport, Darien, Fairfield, Greenwich, New Canaan, Norwalk, Stamford, Westport, and throughout Fairfield County.
 If you have any questions relating to a car accident or personal injury claim or would like to schedule a free consultation, please contact our Westport office by phone at (203) 221-3100 or via e-mail at JMaya@Mayalaw.com